Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values: The Multi-Action Collaborative Federated Learning (MCFL) Framework

-After forming a coalition, the platform aims to conduct collaborative learning that is privacy-preserving.
-One common approach is through Federated Learning (FL) frameworks, with a representative widely adopted algorithm known as Federated Averaging algorithm (FedAvg) \citep{kairouz2021advances}.
-In FedAvg, agents keep their raw data locally to preserve privacy and perform local training on their own data.
+After forming a coalition, the platform utilizes Federated Learning (FL) algorithms to perform the collaborative learning without raw data sharing.
+A widely adopted FL algorithm is the Federated Averaging algorithm (FedAvg) \citep{kairouz2021advances}, where agents keep their raw data locally to preserve privacy and perform local training on their own data.
 Periodically, the platform collects interim results from each agent and synchronizes all agents by distributing the average of these local outcomes.
-The details of the algorithm are provided in Section \ref{sec_system}.